michalsniezko/product-api/readme.md

   "price": 123.45,
   "categories": ["/api/categories/1", "/api/categories/2"]
 }
 ```

+---

+## Notes

-Prices are kept in cents (lowest currency possible).
+- Prices are stored in cents (lowest possible currency unit).
-A Currency column could be implemented additionally if needed.
+- A separate currency column can be added if needed.

-Emails (from and to) are defined in .env.
+- Emails (FROM and TO) are configured in the `.env` file.

-More notification channels (Slack, SMS) can be added by implementing NotificationInterface and registering services
-as additional `$channels` for Notifier in `services.yaml`.

-Sending notifications is done via async Messenger queue.
+---

+## Notifications

+- Notifications are sent asynchronously via Symfony Messenger.
+- Channels can include:
+  - Email (default)
+  - Slack, SMS, etc. — just implement `NotificationInterface`
+- To register custom channels:
+  - Define them as services
+  - Inject into the `Notifier` via `services.yaml`